 If you work for a company that is violating your rights as a worker, seek the professional advice of an NYC sexual harassment and employment law attorney that is experienced and passionate enough to want justice on your behalf.

-For a FREE Consultation in NY, NJ & PA schedule with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C.
-You can reach us online or by calling 877-4NYLAWS.
+For a FREE Consultation in NY, NJ & PA schedule with a sexual harassment attorney at the Derek Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami.
+You can reach us online or by calling 877-469-5297.
 Our NYC employment law attorneys handle cases involving sexual harassment, discrimination, and other employment-related lawsuits.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-We also have offices in New Jersey, Philadelphia and Washington D.C. to serve you.
+We also have offices in New Jersey, Philadelphia and Miami to serve you.